• Skip to primary navigation

 Ingredients and Substitutions

-• Beef stew meat - I like using a cut up beef chuck roast because it has fat that will add to the soups flavor, while still transforming into wonderfully tender beef during the long simmer.
+• Beef stew meat - The best cut of meat to use for this easy soup is beef chuck roast because it has fat that will add to the soups flavor, while still transforming into wonderfully tender beef during the long simmer.
 Alternatively, this recipe can also be made with ground beef.

 • Cooking oil - Olive oil, canola oil, or your favorite vegetable oil will work.